How to Get Red Wine, Coffee & Tomato Sauce Stains Out of CarpetUpdated: Feb. 28, 2023

 Leaving a cleaning solution in the carpet is a big mistake.
 The leftover cleaning chemicals attract dirt, causing the spot to get soiled faster than the rest of the carpet.
 Even if you remove the stain, you’ll eventually have a dirty area at the exact spot of the stain.
 Plus, the rinsing step helps remove any leftover stain liquid.
 So rinse the stained area multiple times with clear water (Photo 3).
 Vacuum the rinse water between applications and continue vacuuming until you remove as much final rinse water as possible.

 Leaving food or organic matter in your shop vacuum will turn it into a stinky science experiment in no time.
 So clean it right away (Photo 4).
+Check out this hack to get wax out of your carpet.

 Step 5: What to do next